Diffusion Models with Deterministic Normalizing Flow Priors: Method

 where $\lambda\!:\!
 [0,T]\rightarrow \mathbb{R}^+$ denotes a weighting function, $\text{x}(0)\sim p_0(x)$, $\text{x}(t)\sim p_{0t}(\text{x}(t)|\text{x}(0))$, and $p_{0t}$ denotes the transition from $\text{x}(0)$ to $\text{x}(t)$.
 By using score matching with enough data and model capabilities, the optimum solution $s_{\theta^*}(\text{x},t)$ can be achieved for nearly all $\text{x}$ and $t$.
 It is hence equivalent to $\nabla_\text{x}\log p_t(\text{x})$.

 To solve Eq.~\ref{eq:sde_obj}, the transition kernel $p_{0t}(\text{x}(t)|\text{x}(0))$ must be known.
 For an affine drift coefficient $\textbf{f}$, it is usually a Gaussian distribution, whose mean and variance are known in closed-forms.
 Once a time-dependent score-based model $s_\theta$ has been trained, it can be utilized to create the reverse-time SDE.
 It can then be simulated using numerical methods to generate samples from $p_0$.
-Any numerical method applied to the SDE specified in Eq.~\ref{eq:sde} can be used to carry out the sampling.
-Song~\etal~\cite{song2020score} introduced some new sampling techniques, the Predictor-Corrector (PC) sampler being one of the best at generating high-quality samples.
+Any numerical method applied to the SDE specified in Eq.~\ref{eq:sde} can be used to carry out the sampling. \citet{song2020score} introduced some new sampling techniques, the Predictor-Corrector (PC) sampler being one of the best at generating high-quality samples.
 In PC, at each time step, the numerical SDE solver is used as a predictor to give an estimate of the sample at the next time step.
-Then, a score-based technique, such as the annealed Langevin dynamics~\cite{song2019generative}, is used as a corrector to correct the marginal distribution of the estimated sample.
-The annealed Langevin dynamics algorithm~\cite{song2019generative} begins with white noise and runs $\text{x}_i=\text{x}_{i-1}+\frac{\gamma}{2} \nabla_\text{x}\log p(\text{x}) + \sqrt{\gamma}\text{w}_i$, a certain number of iterations, where $\gamma$ controls the magnitude of the update in the direction of the score $\nabla_\text{x}\log p(\text{x})$.
+Then, a score-based technique, such as the annealed Langevin dynamics~\citep{song2019generative}, is used as a corrector to correct the marginal distribution of the estimated sample.
+The annealed Langevin dynamics algorithm~\citep{song2019generative} begins with white noise and runs $\text{x}_i=\text{x}_{i-1}+\frac{\gamma}{2} \nabla_\text{x}\log p(\text{x}) + \sqrt{\gamma}\text{w}_i$, a certain number of iterations, where $\gamma$ controls the magnitude of the update in the direction of the score $\nabla_\text{x}\log p(\text{x})$.

-The reverse-time SDE can also be solved using probability flow, a different numerical approach, thanks to score-based models~\cite{song2020score}.
+The reverse-time SDE can also be solved using probability flow, a different numerical approach, thanks to score-based models~\citep{song2020score}.
 A corresponding deterministic process with trajectories that have the same marginal probability densities $\{p_t(\text{x})\}_{t=0}^T$ as the SDEs exists for every diffusion process.
-This process is deterministic and fulfills an ordinary differential equation (ODE) as~\cite{song2020score}:
+This process is deterministic and fulfills an ordinary differential equation (ODE) as~\citep{song2020score}:

 This process is called probability flow ODE.
 Once the scores are known, one can determine it from the SDE.